craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/Holyl'nds/The Church of the White Flame.md

 ##### Unseen & Undesirables
 The Unseen are slaves.
 They perform duties requested of them by their betters under threat of torture and death.
 They are typically claimed by a particular house sigil and an identification code.

 Undesirables are non-human, non-elven people who are in territories of the Church and are unclaimed as Unseen.
-These people will be tortured into compliance by [[#The Ideology Correction Corps]], or murdered and reprocessed into feed for the others.
+These people will be tortured into compliance by [[#The Ideology Correction Corps]], or murdered.

 #### Holy Crusaders of Truth and Light
 #### The Homeland Force
 #### The Ideology Correction Corps
+Founded in the early 070AF, the Ideology Correction Corps serves as a

+The purpose of the ICC is two-fold.
+First and foremost, the ICC acquires, trains, and then sells slaves.
+They act as a major middleman in the business, and serve to fuel the Church's economy.

 `orcish ritual-born suppluments, some killed, some turned unseen, some graduate into patrons -- Zipper (22), Flourence (04)`

+vat grown slave fighters for 30+ years, later we incorperated fucking demon blood>????????? from the [[First Invasion of Orcus]]. thats gen 2, they're coming into active service bc they're 16 rn

 #### White Flame Militants for MBED